walmartlabs/concord-website/docs/plugins/terraform.md

 ## Applying the Changes

-The `apply` action executes `terraform apply` in the process' working directory, in a directory specified in `dirOrPlan` parameter or using a previously created plan file:
+The `apply` action executes `terraform apply` in the process' working directory, in a directory specified in `dir` parameter or using a previously created `plan` file:

 ```yaml
 # run `terraform apply` in `${workDir}`